 #1 1G/1F/PA Welding Position (Flat)

 1G/1F/PA welding position is a flat welding position.
-This is a situation where the pipe is flat, which can be rotated against the horizontal or X-axis.
+This is a situation where the pipe is flat and can be rotated against the horizontal or X-axis.
 In this weld position, the welder inserts a piece of metal just below the torch, and welding is performed over the pipe.
 This position is also used for butt, groove, and fillet welds.

 #2 2F/PB Welding Position (Horizontal)